The Hessian of elliptic curves as a Latt\`es map: Hessian graphs over finite fields

-\begin{theorem} Let $q \equiv 2 \pmod 3$ be a prime power, and let $N,d \in \NN$ such that $q+1 = 3^dN$, with $\gcd(3,N) = 1$.
-The Hessian graph over $\F_q$ enjoys the following properties. \begin{enumerate} \item There are $N$ periodic elements.
-Two of them ($j = 1728, \infty$) constitute self-loops and have indegree $3$, while the others lie on cycles of even length, where elements of indegree $1$ and $3$ alternate. \item There are isomorphic trees attached to every periodic element of indegree $3$.
-All the leaves of such trees have depth $2d$, and the indegree element in such trees that are
+\begin{theorem} Let $q \equiv 2 \bmod 3$ and let $N,d \in \NN$ such that $q+1 = 3^dN$, with ${\gcd}(3,N) = 1$.
+The Hessian graph $\fungraph{\P^1(\F_q)}{\Hess}$ enjoys the following properties. \begin{enumerate} \item There are $N$ periodic elements.
+Two of them ($1728$ and $\infty$) constitute loops and have indegree~$2$, while the others lie on cycles of even length, where elements of indegree $1$ and $3$ alternate. \item The length of every cycle divides the length of a maximal cycle, which is